Maximality of Laplacian Algebras, with Applications to Invariant Theory

-The extra conditions (a), (b) above are technical, and the authors do not know if they are necessary: \begin{question} Let $G$ be a compact subgroup of $\OO(V)$, maximal in its orbit-equivalence class, and $k\geq 2$.
+The authors do not know if the $k$-NS condition is necessary: \begin{question} Let $G$ be a compact subgroup of $\OO(V)$, maximal in its orbit-equivalence class, and $k\geq 2$.
 Is the algebra of invariants of the $G$-representation $V^k$ is generated by generalized polarizations? \end{question}

 Finally, we mention that generalized polarizations can be used to give a sufficient criterion for a manifold submetry to be homogeneous, see Subsection \ref{SS:homogeneity}.